SentGraph: Hierarchical Sentence Graph for Multi-hop Retrieval-Augmented Question Answering: Introduction

-Inspired by these prior efforts and to overcome their shortcomings, our basic idea is to propose a sentence graph-based retrieval-enhanced generation method.
-Specifically, we attempt to reduce the retrieval granularity from chunks to individual sentences and to explicitly model the semantic and logical relationships between sentences using a graph structure.
-However, constructing sentence-level graphs faces three technical challenges: \emph{\textbf{(1) Context loss}}: Sentences containing anaphoric expressions such as pronouns and deictic terms lose their specific referents when isolated from chunk context, which can lead to ambiguity in understanding what entities or concepts they refer to. \emph{\textbf{(2) Relationship modeling complexity}}: Different from chunk-level connections that can rely on surface-level similarity, sentence-level relationships are far more diverse and complex, encompassing various logical types such as causality, condition, and contrast.
-This diversity poses challenges in both determining which relationship types to represent and accurately identifying them between sentences. \emph{\textbf{(3) High computational overhead}}: The number of sentences in documents is significantly larger than the number of text chunks, making global sentence graph construction computationally expensive and potentially impractical for large-scale applications.
+Inspired by these observations, we propose a sentence graph-based retrieval framework for RAG.
+Specifically, we reduce the retrieval granularity from chunks to individual sentences and explicitly model the semantic and logical relationships between sentences using a graph structure.
+However, constructing sentence-level graphs faces several technical challenges: \emph{\textbf{(1) Context loss}}: Sentences containing anaphoric expressions such as pronouns and deictic terms lose their specific referents when isolated from chunk context, which can lead to ambiguity in understanding the entities or concepts they refer to. \emph{\textbf{(2) Relationship modeling complexity}}: Unlike chunk-level connections that often rely on surface-level similarity, sentence-level relationships are far more diverse and complex, encompassing various logical types such as causality, condition, and contrast.
+This diversity makes it challenging to determine which relationship types should be modeled and how to establish these relationships between sentences. \emph{\textbf{(3) High computational overhead}}: The number of sentences in documents is significantly larger than the number of text chunks.
+Directly modeling relationships between all sentence pairs would lead to substantial computational cost, making such naive approaches impractical for large-scale corpora.